-A. Award Overview
+A. AWARD OVERVIEW

 ARPA-E expects to make approximately \$48 million available for new awards, subject to the availability of appropriated funds.
-ARPA-E anticipates making approximately 15-20 awards under this FOA.
+ARPA-E anticipates making approximately 15-20 awards under FOAs DE-FOA-0002998 and DE-FOA-0002999.
 ARPA-E may, at its discretion, issue one, multiple, or no awards.